Henrymenez/Henrymenez/README.md

-- 👋 Hi, I’m Henry Ugochukwu Agu
+- 👋 Hi, I’m Henry Ugochukwu
-- 👀 I’m interested in Building cool things
+-  🤞🏿 Trying to understand how things work
-- 🌱 I’m currently working with Php, Javascript and .Net
+- 🌱 I’m currently Learning/working with .Net
 - 💞️ I’m looking to collaborate with developers and companies

 <!---